 • operational aspects for pilots and controllers.

-• terrestrial base stations configuration in FIRs with satellite service.
+• terrestrial base stations configuration in FIRs with space-based VHF service.

-The service area covered by the satellite system will depend on satellite constellation architecture and design.
-It can be regional, limited to one or several FIRs, or global.
-The satellite system is primarily intended to cover oceanic and remote areas where terrestrial service is not available, but it could also be used to backup terrestrial stations in case they are affected by a catastrophic event.
+The service area covered by the space-based VHF system will depend on satellite constellation architecture and design.
+It can be limited to one or several FIRs, regional or global.
+The space-based VHF system is primarily intended to cover oceanic and remote areas where terrestrial service is not available, but it could also be used to backup terrestrial stations in case they are affected by a catastrophic event.

-To achieve the above high-level activities, the following tasks are envisioned to be carried out.
+To achieve the above objectives, the following tasks need to be carried out.

-– ITU-R to carry out sharing and compatibility studies for co-existence between potential new AMS(R)S systems in the frequency band 117.975-137 MHz (Earth-to-space and space-to-Earth) and existing primary in-band and adjacent band non-ICAO services considering existing and planned systems.
+– ITU-R carry out sharing and compatibility studies for co-existence between potential new AMS(R)S systems in the frequency band 117.975-137 MHz (Earth-to-space and space-to-Earth) and existing primary in-band and adjacent band non-ICAO services considering existing and planned systems.

-– Based on the results of the studies, ITU-R to provide technical and regulatory proposals towards a possible new AMS(R)S allocation within the frequency band 117.975-137 MHz.
+– Based on the results of the studies, ITU-R provides technical and regulatory proposals towards a possible new AMS(R)S allocation within the frequency band 117.975-137 MHz.

 – ICAO participation would be beneficial in ITU-R sharing and compatibility studies to provide aeronautical operational requirements, between new AMS(R)S and existing aeronautical systems, and other relevant available operational characteristics.